Keep It Goin Xav

 Keep It Goin Xav is the fifth solo mixtape by the American rapper Xaviersobased.
 Hosted by DJ Renessy, it was self-released on January 15, 2024, on SoundCloud before its release to other streaming services on January 21.

-The mixtape draws influences from Atlanta trap, Chicago drill, and jerk and contains guest appearances from rappers Jtxpo, Kuru, Yhapojj, and Nettspend, while the track "On My Own," released as a single a week prior to the tape's release.
+Several producers including Xaviersobased himself produced the mixtape and features guest appearances from Jtxpo, Kuru, Yhapojj, and Nettspend.

-In 2024, Keep It Goin Xav was considered one of the best albums of the year, ranked number 29 by Pitchfork, and number 33 by the Fader, with the former also considering it the best rap album of the year.
+A New York hip-hop mixtape, Keep It Goin Xav draws influences from Atlanta trap, Chicago drill, and jerk, blending the digital sound of Internet rap with Xaviersobased's Upper Manhattan roots.
+The song "On My Own" released as a single from the mixtape.
+Keep It Goin Xav was considered one of the best albums of 2024 by Pitchfork and The Fader, with the former also naming it the best rap album of the year.

-Background and release
+Background, release, and promotion

-In 2023, Xaviersobased created jerk-influenced and Lil B-inspired music that made him a standout in the post-hyperpop and digicore scenes, later evolving from a SoundCloud artist in the "post-jerk" scene to a key figure in underground rap.
+In 2023, the American rapper Xaviersobased created jerk-influenced and Lil B-inspired music that made him a standout in the post-hyperpop and digicore scenes, later evolving from a SoundCloud artist in the "post-jerk" scene to a key figure in underground rap.

 "On My Own", the only single from his mixtape Keep It Goin Xav, was released on SoundCloud on January 8, 2024.
-Which was followed by the release of the rest of the mixtape on January 15, on SoundCloud before its release to other streaming services on January 21.
+The single was followed by the release of the rest of the mixtape on SoundCloud on January 15, before its release to other streaming services on January 21.

-On January 27, 2024, Xavier released a music video for "Special," which was followed with a video for "Need Me," on November 30, 2024, the latter track ends with an audio clip of him in conversation with the mixtape's host, DJ Rennesy during an interview, similar clips are placed throughout the album.

 Composition

 Overview

 Keep It Goin Xav is a New York hip-hop mixtape that pulls from musical scenes such as Atlanta trap, Chicago drill, and jerk.
 Characterized by flowing instrumentals and smooth vocals, it blends the digital sound of Internet rap with Xaviersobased's Upper Manhattan roots.
 Interview clips with the mixtape's host, DJ Rennessy, are placed throughout the mixtape.
 In between songs, Xaviersobased and DJ Rennessy are heard discussing genre, their future influence, and their love for the world.
 Alphonse Pierre of Pitchfork described the mixtape as a "look-at-how-far-I've-come project", calling the music "vibrant, improvisatory, and fun as hell".
-Production was handled by a variety of record producers including Xaviersobased himself, and the mixtape contains guest appearances from Jtxpo, Kuru, Yhapojj, and Nettspend.
+Production was handled by several producers including Xaviersobased himself, and the mixtape contains guest appearances from Jtxpo, Kuru, Yhapojj, and Nettspend.